 Ho Yay/Foe Yay: Wes and Eric.
 They act like they had a bad breakup a while back.

-Eric arguably.
+Jerkass Woobie: Eric.
 He's a jerk when we first see him, rejects Wes' friendship and is not much of a team player outside the Silver Guardians.
 Still, he had to struggle to get to where he is while his old friend seemingly got everything handed to him.
 And for all of his sternness, Eric is a much nicer person than he lets on.

 Mr. Collins learned Wes is the Red Ranger when his visor shattered.
 The performances between the two in the resulting exchange were strong but rendered a little silly because Wes' voice was muffled from the helmet being in the way.
 That, and the broken helmet didn't fit very well and his nose kept poking out of the hole.

 Stock Footage Failure: Sentai stock footage is used in several scenes important to the plot.
 It doesn't cause plot holes because of the similarities, but several critical scenes have Wes suddenly turning Japanese.